Coronavirus (COVID-19) F.A.Q. & CSM Updates:

 CSM Zoom "Tips & Tricks" CLICK HERE

 Though CSM facilities will be closed during this period, several CSM instructors and groups have opted to meet "virtually" via Zoom or alternate conferencing methods to continue rehearsals or conduct remote classes online.
-Some groups may opt to pause until the current health crisis is over.
+Some groups have opted to pause until the current health crisis is over, however, we have numerous ensembles and group classes successfully continuing sessions virtually!
 Instructors will inform their classes and ensembles as to the status of their group and class/ensemble schedule moving forward.
 If you are uncertain as to the status of your current group class or CSM Ensemble, please contact your group class or ensemble instructor immediately about the status of your group.

 Coronavirus is a type of virus that causes respiratory illness — an infection of the airways and lungs.
 COVID-19 is a new strain of coronavirus.
 It is part of the same family of coronaviruses that includes the common cold.
 The coronavirus outbreak was first identified in Wuhan, China, in December 2019.
 Since then, the virus has spread to other countries.